megiddon/ECM1400-battleships/README.md

 Made for the ECM1400 Programming module.

+# Self Assessment
 ## Features Implemented
 - Core gameplay as detailed in specification
 - Adjustable difficulty implemented through config file.
-Set to "easy" by default, which is the basic behaviour given in the specification.
+Set to "easy" by default, which implements the basic behaviour given in the specification.
+Difficulty is implemented through greater sophistication in the AI's guessing method.
 - Adjustable board size implemented through config file.
 Size is set to 10 by default.
 - Various quality-of-life additions for the flask interface.
 - Series of unit tests written in test_custom.py.

 ## Overview
 This program is an implementation of the classic two-player game Battleships in python.
 The game can be played both in a command-line interface and a web-based interface built with the Flask module.